SmartStandards/Snowflake44/readme.md

 ## EncodedToken Conventions

-- Allowed characters: Letters, german umlauts (äöüß), dot.
-No digits, no spaces, nothing else.
+- Allowed characters: Letters, german umlauts (Ã¤Ã¶Ã¼ÃŸ), dot.
+No digits, no spaces, no underscores, nothing else.
 - True PascalCase (first letter uppercase)
 - Max.
 12 characters (each uppercase character occupies 2 places).
+- If used as (primary) key: It's value must be stable forever (never to be renamed).

 ## EncodedToken Internals

 To convert a string into Int64, an "inverted" Base32 algorithm is used: Not the Payload (bytes) are encoded to a string, but the other way round - the string is encoded into 8 Bytes which then represent the int64 value.
 To get 12 chars into 8 bytes, bit packing is used.
 This reduces the alphabet to 32 possible chars (5 bits per char).
+This representation is called "raw encoded token", because it doesn't support PascalCase.

 ### Example